Here’s Why Your Screening Solution is Missing 80% of Donors

 Power your donor intelligence with iWave

 At iWave, we’re dedicated to ensuring that nonprofit organizations don’t miss that important 80%.
-Our fundraising intelligence solution with Multi-Lens Scoring helps nonprofits to identify more opportunities and gather more actionable information.
+Our fundraising intelligence solution with Multi-Lens Modeling helps nonprofits to identify more opportunities and gather more actionable information.

 iWave takes out the guesswork and helps you to pinpoint distinct opportunities.
 Request your free demo here to start maximizing your donor screening results.